jsaak/locale_assistant/README.md

-    -D, --destructive                If you want to clear keys that are not in the source language -t, --tempfile                   Use .temp files for inspecting before overwriting -i, --inspecting-mode            Do not make changes, just list the missing keys -h, --help                       Display this screen
+    -D, --destructive                If you want to clear keys that are not in the source language -t, --tempfile                   Use .temp files for inspecting before overwriting -i, --inspecting-mode            Do not make changes, just list the missing keys -a, --add_hyphens                Add "--- \n" to the beginning of every yaml file -h, --help                       Display this screen
 </pre>